franko/gsl-shell/doc/user-manual/intro.rst

    [ 0 0 0 0 0 0 1 0 ]
    [ 0 0 0 0 0 0 0 1 ]

-and as we whould expect we have actually obtained the unit matrix.
+and as we should expect we have actually obtained the unit matrix.

 The matrix inverse can be used to solve a linear system so let us try.
 First we define a column vector, fox example::